-The Low Income Senior tax exemption is available to homeowners age 65 and over with a gross income of $35,400 or less.
-This exemption can apply to County, Town, School & Village taxes depending on your income level.
+The Senior Citizens tax exemption is available to homeowners age 65 and over with a gross income of $48,400 or less.
+This exemption can apply to County, Town, School, and Village taxes depending on your income level.
 Each taxing jurisdiction has its own income level.
 You can only apply for this exemption on your primary residence.

 owner Eligibility Requirements

 - The property must be the “legal residence” of, and must be occupied by, all of the owners of the property.

 - You must own the property for at least 12 consecutive months before the date of filing for the exemption unless you received the exemption on your previous residence or your prior residence was located in NYS.

 - The life tenant is entitled to possession and use of the property for the duration of his or her life and is deemed the owner for all purposes, including taxation.
 The exemption also may be allowed if the property is in trust and all the trustees or all the beneficiaries qualify.

 - Manufactured homes on leased land can qualify for the senior citizen’s exemption.
 If a home is located in a manufactured home park, you are entitled to a reduction in rent for the amount of the taxes paid.

 You cannot receive the senior citizens exemption if the income of the owner, or the combined income of all the owners, exceeds $48,400.